How Much Deposit Do You Need for a Mortgage UK?

 Reduce outgoings and boost income

-Review subscriptions, switch energy and insurance providers, and consider short-term lifestyle changes.
-Even redirecting £250 a month adds £3,000 per year to your deposit pot.
+Cancel unused subscriptions, switch your energy and insurance, and think about short-term changes to how you live.
+Moving £250 a month across adds £3,000 a year to the pot.

 - 05